 Allowing access into your home has many more options than the garage.
 There are plenty of entry products out there, ranging from those that are complete deadbolt system replacements (like Yale locks) to those that work with your existing key sets but provide smart mechanisms on the inside ( August.)
 All of these devices allow you to operate your phone in place of a key and will let you unlock your door for an attending guest.

 Using something like this in conjunction with the right security cameras and communication methods, you could be at work, and still talk to the delivery person, unlock the front door, see the delivery get placed inside the door, lock the door and watch the delivery person leave.
 Your delivery could be left just inside your front door safely and securely.
 Your package is then safe from the elements and from theft.

 At the end of the day, be sure that whichever option you choose is safe for both your packages and your peace of mind.
 Make sure that you have good communicators and good recording methods in place.
 A single device may not be the solution for your home.

 If you are not at all sure about what to purchase, where to add it and/or how to do it, give Geek Squad a shout.
-Remember, you can get a free in-home smart home consultation to help you decide what to buy, and where to put it.
+Remember, you can get an in-home smart home consultation to help you decide what to buy, and where to put it.
 If you want, Geek Squad can even do the installation work for you.

 This way, mail thieves won’t be making your life miserable by stealing your packages and you can online shop without any worry about packages getting delivered while you are not home.